Doma-Luxy/DV-fitness/README.md

 ## Brief code explanation

-The code is organised into funcional folders which are:
+The code is organised into multiple funcional folders.
+Flutter creates all the folders needed.
+Amongst which the iOS and Android folder we use to build the project for the respective platform.
+We edit the code in the lib folder where we created the next subfolders:
 * `data`
 * `screens`
 * `shared`